-North Class and Kindergarten Lead Teacher
+North Primary Lead Teacher

 Melissa has always had a passion for young children, finding tremendous excitement in sharing when it all comes together for them in that ‘ah ha' moment.
 She has spent her career working with children—helping to build connections and develop independence is just a part of her make up.
 Melissa earned a Bachelor of Science in Child Development and Family Life from Indiana State University in 2004, and later received her Montessori 3-6 teaching certification from the United Montessori Association.
 Prior to becoming lead teacher, Melissa served as an assistant teacher for five years.
 During that time she completed her Montessori paraprofessional training at MECA-Seton, now Seton Montessori Institute, in 2009.

 Before joining Habitat in 2009, Melissa completed an internship at Methodist Hospital as a Child Life Specialist where she worked with hospitalized children and their families, conducting therapeutic play sessions that provided opportunities for expressive therapy.
 From there, she served as the head teacher in a Montessori-inspired toddler classroom that emphasized observation to assess the developmental abilities of individual children.
 Melissa went on to spend two years working with Hamilton Southeastern School Corporation, focused on developing and implementing individual education plans for students with special education needs.